-Who pays when the property has been sold?
+Arrears when the property has been sold

 Often when long leases are transferred or sold there are unpaid service charge arrears relating to periods before the actual sale date.

-In a perfect world the buyer would have made enquiries of the seller before the sale completed to ascertain what the level of service charge was and whether there were any unpaid amounts and the seller would have been honest and supplied all information.
+In a perfect world the buyer would make enquiries of the seller before the sale completed to ascertain what the level of service charge was and whether there were any unpaid amounts and the seller would have been honest and supplied all information.
 Ideally, the seller would have contacted the managing agents to obtain all the up to date information thereby alerting the managing agents to the fact a sale was going ahead and allowing them to prompt the seller into obtaining proper consent to sell (if applicable) and to serve a Notice of the Assignment when the sale had concluded.

-A proper contract clause should have been drawn up to deal with the arrears between the seller and the buyer – usually that the seller will pay all arrears before the sale date and supply evidence – usually a receipt for payment on completion.
+A proper contract clause should have been drawn up to deal with the arrears between the seller and the buyer – usually that the seller will pay all arrears before the sale date and supply a receipt for payment on completion.
 Regretfully, however, too often this does not happen and the sale takes place and the arrears still exist.

 What can managing agents do to recover the arrears?

 If managing agents are faced with a new leaseholder (buyer) who is refusing to pay service charge arrears as they relate to a period before his ownership (even though demands were issued at the time of the purchase) then they cannot make the demands of the buyer or seek a County Court Judgment against the buyer.
-This is because according to general law and the Landlord and Tenant (Covenants) Act 1995, a buyer is not liable under any of the covenants of a lease until the actual assignment /purchase takes place.
+This is because according to general law and the Landlord and Tenant (Covenants) Act 1995, a buyer is not liable under any of the covenants of a lease until the actual assignment takes place.
 So, service charges accrued before the assignment/purchase are not the responsibility of the buyer.

-1. If the seller has not admitted the arrears then application may be made to the First-tier Tribunal (Property Chamber) (FTT) for a determination or to the County Court for a judgment in respect of the arrears.
+- If the seller has not admitted the arrears then application may be made to the First-Tier Tribunal (Property Chamber) (FTT) for a determination or to the County Court for a judgment in respect of the arrears.
 The correct party to the proceedings is the SELLER as the arrears are due from him.
 It is good practice to give notice of the proceedings also to the buyer – as he may make the decision to settle the amount owing up in order to avoid further proceedings and costs.

 - If the seller has sold the lease without the landlord’s consent (a breach of covenant in itself) then be careful not to accept payment of subsequently demanded service charges (relating to the period after the sale) from the buyer – as this will waive the right to forfeit for the past arrears.